 Level 3 - Mental Development

-They continue to say "Athletes use visualiz -ation to improve confidence, sharpen skills, enhance focus, and prepare for high-pressure situations by programming their minds and bodies for success."
-Because I write about Lawn Bowls which does not have the level of coaching of Swimming or other Olympic sports; my readers may find this level of Sport Phychology a far reach from our club house or the club coaching.
-But my blog is always intended to invite discussions between club members and their coaches on such topic of interest in our goal of success.
+"Athletes use visualization to improve confidence, sharpen skills, enhance focus, and prepare for high-pressure situations by programming their minds and bodies for success."
+Because I write about Lawn Bowls which does not have the level of coaching of Swimming or other Olympic sports; my readers may find this level of Sport Psychology a far reach from our club house or the club coaching.
+But my blog is always intended to invite discussions between club members and their coaches on such topic of interest in our quest and goal of success.

-Interesting enough I was stunned when a first year bowler in a qualification game to be on the Provincial National team did an amazing draw to within inches of the jack while going around a frontal opponent's bowl .
-I later talked to this individual and discover that he was an International Swimming Athletic and had simple brought his ability of Visualization to his new interest, Lawn Bowls.
-(Yes he had been bowling less than a few month at my old Club when he did this shot)
+Interesting enough, I was stunned when a first year bowler in a qualification game to be on the Provincial National team did an amazing draw to within inches of the jack while going around a frontal opponent's bowl .
+I later talked to this individual and discover that he was an International Swimming Athletic and had simple brought his ability of Visualization to Lawn Bowls, his new interest.
+(Yes, he had been introduced to the sport less than a few month earlier at my old Club)

 Under the Association for Applied Sport Psychology we find a detail explanation of research into Visualization.
 Jennifer Cumming has been working for more than 20 years, and with 181 publications on her research; she is a leader in this field, For the reader who has a further interest in this area; I leave her work as another source of reading.
 I will attempt in the next three blogs, to join the dot in this area of Sport Psychology and how it applies to Lawn Bowls and "Muscle Memory". ( Now back to the blog)